 Leading Peers Through Change

-- LE: When we spoke with you in July, you said LEI was one of the most intense and rewarding professional opportunities of your career thus far.
+LE: Back in July, you said LEI was one of the most intense and rewarding professional opportunities of your career thus far.
 What were you looking forward to as you entered the fall semester?

-MM: I was most excited to see how our team’s learning would translate into our school culture and ultimately what it would look like in the classroom.
+Michelle: I was most excited to see how our team’s learning would translate into our school culture and, ultimately, what it would look like in the classroom.
 I knew the equity sessions at LEI had a powerful impact on our team, so I was also excited to explore how having the equity lens front of mind might impact how our teacher leaders speak about the standards, their instructional practice, and our students’ learning.

-MM: Time.
-With our district having several other priorities on the table, our team had to get creative in meshing them together.
-We did not want this to come off as ‘one more thing’ to do, so our team had to carve out additional time to design the CPLs as part of our districts goals.
 I wouldn’t say this surprised me because of the dedication and willingness of our team, but I’m always amazed by the commitment that educators have to making changes that help their students get the most out of school.
-Our team made a commitment to come to work 60 minutes early two days a week to continue our instructional work, and they also gave up their prep period once a week to review their session facilitation.
+Our team made a commitment to come to work 60 minutes early, two days a week, to continue our instructional work, and they also gave up their prep period once a week to review their session facilitation.
 Our team even created a website where staff participating in the CPL could have easy access to presentations and materials.
-They are the hardest working bunch I know!
+They are the hardest-working bunch I know!

-MM: We had more than half of our elementary staff volunteer their personal time and come to work 60 minutes early for eleven weeks to attend our first round of professional learning sessions.
-Because we did not have this time built into the master schedule for this year, it is amazing to see the dedication of not only my teacher leaders, but also their peer teachers who also gave up their time to participate in instruction-focused learning.
+Michelle: We had more than half of our elementary staff volunteer their personal time and come to work 60 minutes early for eleven weeks to attend our first round of professional learning sessions.
+Because we did not have this time built into the master schedule for this year, it is amazing to see the dedication of not only my teacher leaders but also their peer teachers, who also gave up their time to participate in instruction-focused learning.